greg-raven/grus/_posts/2023-02-06-support-underpaid-u-s-workers-by-limiting-immigration.md

     - 'Senator Dianne Feinstein'
 ---

-I’m angry that U.S. Labor Secretary Marty Walsh incorrectly claimed that “One of the biggest threats to our economy is not inflation or wage growth, it’s lack of workers.
-And immigration reform is a key to that.”
+I’m angry that U.S. Labor Secretary Marty Walsh incorrectly claimed that "One of the biggest threats to our economy is not inflation or wage growth, it’s lack of workers.
+And immigration reform is a key to that."

 Baloney!
-Former Labor Secretary Robert Reich stated: “Here’s the truth: There is no labor shortage.
-There is, however, a shortage of jobs paying sufficient wages to attract workers to fill job openings.”
+Former Labor Secretary Robert Reich stated: "Here’s the truth: There is no labor shortage.
+There is, however, a shortage of jobs paying sufficient wages to attract workers to fill job openings."

 To wit: technology companies slashed 150,000 jobs in 2022, and another 45,000 in January alone.
 Stories of American tech workers forced to train their foreign replacements are not new.